Website Traffic: Leads From Website

 - If your traffic is steady or increasing, but your traffic-to-lead ratio is low or decreasing, that's a surefire sign that something is missing on-page.

 How to Website Traffic Lead Ratio in Real-time

-The Website Traffic Lead Ratio should be coupled with related web metrics to provide a complete view of your digital marketing performance.
-Consider tracking this metric alongside the first visit metric, and online conversions metric on a Google Analytics dashboard.
+The Website Traffic Lead Ratio should be coupled with related digital marketing metrics to provide a complete view of your website's performance.
+Consider tracking this metric alongside the first visit metric and online conversions metric on a Google Analytics dashboard.

 Learn more about how to track your Traffic Lead Ratio on a Digital Marketing Dashboard.

 The Great 8: Marketing KPIs You Absolutely Should Be Measuring, Dima Lazarchuk

 7 Powerful Ways to Convert Website Traffic Into Leads, Deepak Kanakaraju